lyberix/lyberix/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `lyberixd` for your own use.
+You can ignore this section if you are building `lyberixv3d` for your own use.

-lyberixd/lyberix-cli binaries are not included in the lyberix-Qt.app bundle.
+lyberixv3d/lyberixv3-cli binaries are not included in the lyberixv3-Qt.app bundle.

-If you are building `lyberixd` or `lyberix-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `lyberixv3d` or `lyberixv3-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: